RISK: A Framework for GUI Agents in E-commerce Risk Management: Introduction

 Experiments on RISK-Bench demonstrate that our approach achieves substantial gains over existing baselines in e-commerce risk management tasks.
-In offline evaluation, RISK-R1-7B improves single-step performance by 6.8\% and multi-step performance by 8.8\%.
+In offline evaluation, RISK-R1-7B improves single-step performance by 6.8\% and multi-step performance by 8.8\%, using only 7.2\% of the parameters of the SOTA baseline.
 In online evaluation, it attains a top task success rate of 70.5\%.
-Comprehensive analysis further validates the synergistic contributions of each component in RISK-R1.
-Our contributions are summarized as follows: \begin{itemize}[leftmargin=*, itemsep=-0.3pt, topsep=0pt] \item We introduce the RISK framework, which integrates domain-specific data collection, benchmarking, and reinforcement fine-tuning for GUI agents in e-commerce risk management. \item We develop RISK-Data, a high-quality dataset with 8,492 single-step and 2,386 multi-step interaction trajectories, and RISK-Bench, a benchmark with 802 single-step and 320 multi-step trajectories for evaluating GUI agents in this domain. \item We propose RISK-R1, a novel RFT approach based on GRPO, with a comprehensive reward function and optimization objective to enhance the learning process of GUI agents and facilitate deployment in real-world applications. \item Extensive experiments demonstrate that RISK-R1 outperforms existing baselines, achieving SOTA results in both offline and online evaluations on e-commerce risk management tasks. \end{itemize}
+Our contributions are summarized as follows:

+1) We introduce the RISK framework, which integrates domain-specific data collection, benchmarking, and reinforcement fine-tuning for GUI agents in e-commerce risk management.

+2) We develop RISK-Data, a high-quality dataset with 8,492 single-step and 2,386 multi-step interaction trajectories, and RISK-Bench, a benchmark with 802 single-step and 320 multi-step trajectories for GUI agent tasks in this domain.

+3) We propose RISK-R1, a novel RFT approach based on GRPO, with a comprehensive reward function and optimization objective to enhance the learning process of GUI agents and facilitate deployment in real-world applications.